 If you’re new to researching gluten intolerance statistics, you may be surprised to learn just how many people suffer from celiac disease or some degree of significant gluten intolerance.
-I think it is important to discuss these gluten intolerance statistics because they illuminate how broad and pervasive this condition really is.
+I think it is important to discuss these gluten intolerance statistics because they illuminate how broad and pervasive the conditions falling under the gluten intolerance umbrella can really be.
 And because celiac disease symptoms are often either silent or atypical, a vast majority of people with celiac disease are walking around undiagnosed.
 We have got to do something about this.

 Table of Contents: